 It’s all about dosage.
 Some children will need less, some more.
 Some will need more when they are sick or under more stress while at other times they will need less.
-We will have to determine this as we go, and I will blog about it!
-So Jake reiterated to us how important it is for each of us to schedule in at least one 30-minute Floortime session each day, as best we can.
+Jake reiterated to us how important it is for each of us to schedule in at least one 30-minute Floortime session each day, as best we can.

 Jake also mentioned that just hearing Mommy or Daddy’s voice targets the emotional brain and these sessions will encourage neurological growth, even if they don’t go well.
 He said that as parents, we can make exponential progress way more than any other practitioner can with our child.

 7. Everything needs to be an interaction